 FEC does not have 2014 election data available on their website, so we will use a separate source (NY Times 2014 election data).

 No vote count is available for unopposed elections.

+Data will have to be heavily manipulated in order to stack with the NY Times dataset and subsequently merged onto the main data set.

 NY Times 2014 election data (retrieved from http://elections.nytimes.com/2014/):